 - About CDI

-Op-deck is a lightweight insulated floor system.
-The advantages of composite metal deck concrete floors and traditional rib floors have been combined in this unique patented flooring system.
+Op-deck is a lightweight insulated floor and roof system.
+The advantages of composite metal deck concrete floors and traditional rib floors have been combined in this unique patented floor/ roof system.

-This insulated concrete floor system (ICF) is based on traditional concrete installation but with optimal design and installation flexibility.
+This insulated concrete floor/ roof system (ICF) is based on traditional concrete installation but with optimal design and installation flexibility.

 It is suited to insulated, high-load-bearing applications including car park roofs, intensive green-roofs and suspended high load floors including supermarkets, hospitals, etc.